-Network Rail have announced that they’ll be abolishing toilet charges at major London stations.
+Early last year, Network Rail announced that they’ll be abolishing toilet charges at major London stations – and the day has finally come!

 Do you own a bladder?
 Do you sometimes have to pee?
-Do you find it wildly inconvenient that you have to pay for the “privilege” to relieve said bladder when you need to pee at a train station?
-Well, good news for every single human being on earth, because these toilet charges are finally peeing off.
+Do you find it wildly inconvenient that you have to pay for the “privilege” to relieve said bladder when you need to pee before you catch a train?
+Well, good news for every single human being on earth, because these toilet charges have finally peed off.

 If you don’t like spending money, here are 150 things to do in London that will cost you nothing at all.